debagit10/random-qoute-app/README.md

-# built a random qoute app as one of the projects to earn a frontend certificate from freecodecamp.org
+# built a random quote app as one of the projects to earn a frontend certificate from freecodecamp.org
 # HTML, Bootstrap, CSS and React.Js